faramarzmunshi/d2l-nlp/README.md

 ---

 ## Notebook 4: Data Preparation for NLP and Sentence-level Embeddings
-  - Data preparation tools
+  - Introduce the data preparation tools and simple implementations along with their respective complications
     - tokenization
     - batching
     - lemmatization/stemming
     - word and sentence segmentation
+  - Talk about the task of sentiment analysis and the challenges that need to be resolved before accomplishing this task from the basic word embedding information gleaned from this section
-  - BOW + Word2Vec vs TF-IDF + Word2Vec vs CNN + Word2Vec vs RNN+Word2Vec for the task of sentiment analysis
+  - Comparison of BOW + Word2Vec vs TF-IDF + Word2Vec vs CNN + Word2Vec vs RNN+Word2Vec for the task of sentiment analysis
-  - complete walkthrough of using all of these different methods for sentiment analysis and understanding sentence level context
+  - complete walkthrough of using all of these different methods for sentiment analysis and understanding sentence level context and embeddings

 #### Exercises: